cucats/golf-judge/problems/4/statement.md

 # Nested List Wrapping

-Wrap every list in another list.
-Apply this transformation to all nested lists.
+You are given a nested list structure.
+At all depths, wrap every list in an additional outer list.

 - If the input is a list, wrap it: `[...]` → `[[...]]`
 - If the input is not a list (e.g., an integer), return it unchanged
-- Process all nested lists recursively before wrapping

 **Constraints:**